google/syzkaller/docs/linux/setup_ubuntu-host_qemu-vm_x86-64-kernel.md

 kill $(cat vm.pid)
 ```

-If QEMU works, the kernel boots and ssh succeeds, you can try to run syzkaller.
+If QEMU works, the kernel boots and ssh succeeds, you can shutdown QEMU and try to run syzkaller.

 ## syzkaller